 What will suffer and impede your attempts to communicate your value proposition is a deck that has multiple fonts, inconsistent style, sizing, and has no narrative flow.
 But if you follow the simple rules outlined below, you can drastically mitigate or remove these errors from the beginning, saving you time and money.

-Consistent, but Minimal Branding
+Design Your Pitch Deck Consistent, but With Minimal Branding

 The people that will review the decks that you create will review hundreds, if not thousands, of decks a year.
 You are not trying to stand out from the crowd with your branding, trying to do so with an over-the-top attempt typically backfires.
 If an investor wants to move forward with a deal, your content, message and pitch should entice them to do that.